Skip to main content

 2134 Udstyr35 Booking

-We would like to show a table, displaying all Booked udstyr with their booking details and the name of the lokation.
+To show a table displaying all Booked udstyr with their booking details and the name of the lokation:

 {